-Galantas is a producing mineral resource issuer and the first to acquire planning consent to mine gold in Northern Ireland.
-The Company's wholly owned Ontario holding company, Cavanacaw Corporation, owns all of the shares of two Northern Ireland companies - Omagh Minerals Limited, owner of prospecting and mining rights, planning consent plus land, buildings and equipment; and Galantas Irish Gold Limited a jewellery business which is no longer being pursued and for which the Company is examining the availability of a joint venture opportunity.
+Galantas has been a producing mineral resource issuer and the first to acquire planning consent to mine gold in Northern Ireland.
+During the third quarter of 2014 and following a strategic review of its business the Company established a separate subsidiary, Flintridge Resources Limited, to operate the Northern Ireland businesses with the Republic Of Ireland exploration licenses remaining in Omagh Minerals Limited to enable potential joint venture options on the latter to be pursued.
+The Company's wholly owned Ontario holding company, Cavanacaw Corporation, owns all of the shares of the Northern Ireland companies-Flintridge Resources Limited, now owner of prospecting and mining rights, planning consent plus land, buildings and equipment; Omagh Minerals Limited owner of the Republic Of Ireland exploration licenses and and Galantas Irish Gold Limited a jewellery business which is no longer being pursued.

-Mining at the Omagh mine has been conducted by open pit methods.
-The mine produces a flotation concentrate which is shipped to a smelter in Canada under a life of mine off-take agreement.
+Mining at the Omagh mine had been conducted by open pit methods up to the suspension of production in 2013.
+The mine produced a flotation concentrate was shipped to a smelter in Canada under a life of mine off-take agreement.
 The Company's strategy to increase shareholder value is to: